madushag/MyFarm/README.md

 - Customer - As a customer I want to set a location and a search distance so that the search results are displayed within the radius of the location I set [MYF-85](https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1?selectedIssue=MYF-85)
 - Farmer - In addition to pounds, as a farmer I want to set additional units of purchasing produce such as ounces, pints, quarts and bunches so that the customer can buy the produce accordingly [MYF-120](https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1?selectedIssue=MYF-120)
 - Farmer - As a farmer I want to display a mode of sale (wholesale/retail/pick your own) so that the customer can choose how to buy the produce [MYF-4](https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1?selectedIssue=MYF-4)
+- Customer - As a customer I would like to be able to filter for produce that are organic vs. conventional.
+[MYF-116] (https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1?selectedIssue=MYF-116)
 - Customer - Having filtered results I want to be able to click on the farm name to see additional available items so that I can shop all my needs from the farmer [MYF-118](https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1?selectedIssue=MYF-118)

 #### 3) How will the chosen work get done